Minerva Prize

 See the Rules and instructions for more information about the prize and its procedures.
 Please make use of the specific Nomination Form.
 Nominations are to be submitted electronically according to these Rules and instructions (see also the specific nomination form).

-The selection committee for the 2023 Minerva Prize includes:
+The selection committee for the 2023 Minerva Prize included:

 Winners Minerva Prize